Jodeci: 1990–1995: Forever My Lady, Diary of a Mad Band, and The Show, the After Party, the Hotel

 In 1993, a minor feud resulted over the band's second album, Diary of a Mad Band; Jodeci, unhappy with their treatment by Uptown, flirted with the idea of leaving for Death Row Records, which resulted in almost zero promotion for the album.
-Reaching number 3 on the Billboard 200 and number-one on the R&B album chart, where it stayed for two weeks, spawning the #1 R&B hit "Cry for You"; "Feenin'" and "What About Us", Diary of a Mad Band eventually went double platinum.
+Despite this, it reached number 3 on the Billboard 200 and number-one on the R&B album chart, where it stayed for two weeks.
+It spawned the #1 R&B hit "Cry for You", as well as the other successful singles "Feenin'" and "What About Us".
+Diary of a Mad Band eventually went double platinum.
 Jodeci also covered "Lately", a Stevie Wonder song, for the Uptown MTV Unplugged release in 1993.
 The group's version of the song was released as a promotional single, claiming the number one spot on the Hot R&B/Hip-Hop Singles & Tracks chart as the group's fourth number one R&B hit.
 It was also Jodeci's highest peaking pop hit, reaching number four on the Billboard Hot 100 in August 1993.
 It sold 900,000 copies and was certified gold by the Recording Industry Association of America.
 A studio version of the song was included on Diary of a Mad Band.

-Jodeci's third album, The Show, the After Party, the Hotel, was released in July 1995, reaching the second spot on the Billboard 200 making it the group's highest-peaking release and topping the U.S. R&B Albums chart.
+Jodeci's third album, The Show, the After Party, the Hotel, was released in July 1995, reaching the second spot on the Billboard 200, making it the group's highest-peaking release and topping the U.S. R&B Albums chart.
 By September 1995, it was certified platinum in sales by the RIAA, after sales exceeding one million copies in the United States.
-The album contained the Top 40 hits "Freek'n You", "Love U 4 Life" and "Get on Up".
+The album contained the Top 40 hits "Freek'n You", "Love U 4 Life" and "Get On Up".